Merrymeeting Daylilies

 Two letters in five years does not seem like “timely effort”, at all.

-And then the Bank suddenly reappeared.
+And then "The Bank" suddenly reappeared.

 When our lawyer informed the Bank that we would be fighting for our house, the foreclosure auction was postponed from March to May 24, 2023.
-Our lawyer was able to get a hearing scheduled for May 4, 2023, so 20 days BEFORE the scheduled auction.
+Our lawyer was able to get a hearing scheduled for May 4, 2023, which was 20 days BEFORE the scheduled auction.
 The hearing was held, (and a lawyer for the Bank actually showed up!) but a decision was NOT made at the hearing.
 Apparently, this is normal, and the judge will make his ruling when he has had enough time to go over the paperwork and the information presented at the hearing.

 In fact, as I am writing this in February of 2024 the decision has STILL not been made.
-Yup, nine months of living with the fear of losing my family home, hanging over my head.
+Yup, nine months of living with the fear of losing our family home, hanging over my head.
 My sister and I can barely talk about it at this point.

 With a decision pending, one would think that the auction of our home would be postponed, and stay postponed, until a result came from the Court.
 Right?
 Sensible?
-No. The auction went ahead, full steam.
+No.

 I was out of state, and Amanda was home, sick in bed.
 And suddenly there was an auctioneer in our front yard, with a table, and banners, and a loud speaker with a microphone.
 Total strangers were parked higgledy-piggledy all over the lawn and road and people were opening gates, and walking up both sides of the house, pointing at things and taking pictures.
 Amanda called me, sobbing, and then (in a panic) called the New Durham police for help.
 She was ill, medicated, and had no idea what was happening.
 Chief Bernier arrived quickly, and did the best he could for crowd control.
 He chased parked cars out of the road, as well.
 I was frantically calling our lawyer, but it was too little, too late.